Rio de Janeiro: Music

 The official song of Rio de Janeiro is "Cidade Maravilhosa", which means "marvelous city".
 The song is considered the civic anthem of Rio, and is always the favorite song during Rio's Carnival in February.
-Rio de Janeiro and São Paulo, are considered the center of the urban music movement in Brazil.
+Rio de Janeiro and São Paulo are considered the center of the urban music movement in Brazil.

 "Rio was popularized by the hit song "The Girl from Ipanema", composed by Antônio Carlos Jobim and Vinicius de Moraes and recorded by Astrud Gilberto and João Gilberto, Frank Sinatra, and Ella Fitzgerald.
 It is also the main key song of the bossa nova, a music genre born in Rio.
 A genre unique to Rio and Brazil as a whole is Funk Carioca.
 While samba music continues to act as the national unifying agent in Rio, Funk Carioca found a strong community following in Brazil.
 With its genesis in the 1970s as the modern black pop music from the United States, it evolved in the 1990s to describe a variety of electronic music associated with the current US black music scene, including hip hop, modern soul, and house music."

 Brazil's return to democracy in 1985 allowed for a new music expression which promoted creativity and experimentation in expressive culture, in a wave of Rock'n'roll that swept the 80s.
 Lobão emerged as the most legendary rocker in Brazil.
 Commercial and cultural imports from Europe and North America have often influenced Brazil's own cultural output.
 For example, the hip hop that has stemmed from New York is localized into forms of musical production such as Funk Carioca and Brazilian hip hop.
-Bands from Rio de Janeiro also had influence in the mid-to-late development of the Punk in Brazil, and that of Brazilian thrash metal.
+Bands from Rio de Janeiro also influenced the mid-to-late development of the Punk in Brazil, and that of Brazilian thrash metal.
 Democratic renewal also allowed for the recognition and acceptance of this diversification of Brazilian culture.

 Some of the best artists in the history of Brazilian popular music hail from Rio de Janeiro, including aforementioned Lobão, Tim Maia, Agepê, Emílio Santiago, Carlos Lyra, Sandra de Sá, Erasmo Carlos, Wilson Simonal, Cazuza, Ivan Lins, Marcos Valle, Jorge Ben Jor and Anitta.